Essential Oils for Headache and More: Cold & Flu Busters to Keep on Hand This Season

 Below are 4 “top picks” of essential oils for a headache and other cold & flu symptoms to keep handy this fall and winter.
 But first, why a trip to the drugstore may not be your best first line of defense…

 The Problem With Over-the-Counter Medications for Headache Relief & Cold Symptoms

 At this point, you may be asking, “Why can’t I just pop into my local drugstore for an over-the-counter (OTC) fix when I’m feeling under the weather?”

 For one thing, all that convenience can come with a heavy price.
 Those OTCs may help you feel better in the short term, but the long-term effects could be a lower immune system, more inflammation, toxic overload, and liver disease.

-While it may be true that products such as Tylenol are less habit-forming and somewhat safer than other pain-reducers, what most people don’t realize is that, according to Harvard University, acetaminophen (the main ingredient in Tylenol) can also be found in over 30 OTC cold and flu medications, such as Nyquil and Theraflu.
+It may be true that products such as Tylenol are less habit-forming and somewhat safer than other pain-reducers.
+However, what most people don’t realize is that (according to Harvard University) acetaminophen (the main ingredient in Tylenol) can also be found in over 30 OTC cold and flu medications, such as Nyquil and Theraflu.

 This means that you may be taking more acetaminophen than you realize – especially if you’re taking more than one OTC product at a time.
 Acetaminophen is broken down in the liver and most of it is expelled through urination.
 A small amount, however, stays there and is converted into a liver toxin.

 Taking too much acetaminophen either at one time or over a long period can result in serious and even fatal liver damage.
 A 2017 Spanish study also found that too much acetaminophen may affect anti-inflammatory signaling in the liver itself.